Street Art in Malacca (Melaka)

 Street art in Melaka, Malaysia

-As a celebration of Malaysia’s five World Heritage Sites in Malaysia, the cosmetic brand Kiehl’s actually made their own mural on Jonker Street and commissioned street artist Fritilldea for the job.
+As a celebration of Malaysia’s five World Heritage Sites in Malaysia, the cosmetic brand Kiehl’s actually made their own mural and commissioned street artist Fritilldea for the job.
+It is located at the end of Jalan Tukang Besi next to the river and just around the corner from Jonker Street.
 It’s super bright and colourful, and one of the largest murals in the city so it’s hard to miss.

 Wall murals on Jalan Hang Kasturi Street